-Bruce Paine commenced studies in performance guitar at the University of Auckland, School of Music in 1990.
-During this time Bruce became an auditioned Radio New Zealand recording artist.
-Graduating with an Honours Diploma he went on to successfully gain a place in the semi-finals of the 1995 Shell Darwin International Guitar Competition and in later years toured England, France, Austria, the Czech Republic and New Zealand.
-In 1999 Bruce commissioned and later premiered the solo guitar suite Pioneer Spirit by New Zealand composer David Hamilton.
+Bruce Paine had a fascination for the guitar from a very early age and gave his first guitar performance at the age of eleven before his censorious school assembly of peers at Wesley Intermediate School, Auckland.
+He commenced studies in performance guitar at the University of Auckland, School of Music in 1990.
+Graduating with Honours, he went on to successfully gain a place in the semi-finals of the 1995 Shell Darwin International Guitar Competition and in later years toured England, France, Austria, the Czech Republic and New Zealand.
+In 1999, Bruce commissioned and later premiered the solo guitar suite, Pioneer Spirit by New Zealand composer David Hamilton.

 for guitar quartet

 for solo guitar, 5m 45s

 for guitar, 11m